 We will be tracking the aggregate level of exceptions which helps detect shifts in the risk characteristics of loan portfolios.
-When viewed on a case by case basis, underwriting exceptions may not appear to increase risk significantly, as exceptions are often well mitigated shortly after the transaction has taken place.
-However, when aggregated, even well mitigated exceptions can increase portfolio risk significantly.
-Aggregate exceptions will be analyzed regularly and reported to the Investment Committee quarterly.
-These analyses and reports will allow the Investment Committee to evaluate underwriting practices and assess the level of compliance.
+When viewed on a case-by-case basis, underwriting exceptions may not appear to increase risk significantly, as exceptions are mitigated during and approval and before closing; however, when aggregated, even well mitigated exceptions can increase portfolio risk significantly.
+Aggregate exceptions will be analyzed regularly and reported to the Credit Risk Committee of our Sponsor quarterly.
+These analyses and reports will allow the Sponsor's Credit Risk Committee and Investment Committee to evaluate underwriting practices and assess the level of compliance.